 This small Wildlife Refuge-- 46 acres-- is located near the town of Crystal River, Florida, 75 miles north of St. Petersburg.
 (St. Pete is on the west coast, about 2 hours from Orlando.)
 The refuge can only be reached by boat.

 You can book a guided manatee snorkel tour through many commercial dive shops in the town of Crystal River.
-The Web site of the Friends of the Chassahowitzka National Wildlife Refuge lists tour operators who'll take you see manatees, snorkel with manatees, etc. Also listed are boat rentals, diving instruction, and other activities.
+The website of the Friends of Crystal River National Wildlife Refuge lists tour operators who'll take you see manatees, snorkel with manatees, etc. Also listed are boat rentals, diving instruction, and other activities.

-Note: if you rent a boat on your own, be very careful not to disturb the manatees!
-Read more at the Friends of the Chassahowitzka National Wildlife Refuge site.
+If you rent a boat on your own, be very careful not to disturb the manatees!
 Also, be sure to read tips at Save the Manatees.

 Captive manatees, meanwhile, can be seen year round at the Homosassa Springs State Wildlife Park, 7 miles south of Crystal River on Highway 19.

 Another place to see manatees in a natural habitat is the Lee County Manatee Park, near Fort Myers in Southwest Florida.
 The Park rents kayaks, has a Visitor Center, and a Volunteer Interpretive Naturalist on site daily during "Manatee season" from October through March.